Providers/agencies who do NOT have a facility code:

 Military personnel and RN/LPN's shall submit the documentation requested to determine eligibility for certification.

-Complete the "Application for Nurse Aide Certification" and submit all required documentation, as noted on the application, via mail.
-If approved, you will be notified.
+Complete the "Application for Nurse Aide Certification" and submit all required documentation noted on the application.
+If approved, you will receive a letter that will provide any additional instructions, if applicable.

 The option to retest is available to certified nurse aides whose certification is expired and is listed as "not certified" on the Louisiana Nurse Aide Registry.
 Aides are eligible to retest during the two (2) year period immediately following the expiration of their certification.
 For additional information regarding retesting and to obtain the names and contact numbers of the testers, click here.